ksarkies/XBee-Acquisition/Kicad-Main/README.md

 XBee Data Acquisition PCB
 -------------------------

-PCB for remote unit, including XBee with battery monitor and photodiode counter.
-A major requirement for this circuit is ultra-low power to allow the batteries to last for over a year.
+PCB for a remote unit, including XBee with battery monitor and photodiode counter.
+A major requirement for this circuit is ultra-low power to allow the selected batteries to last for over a year.

-The PCB is intended to fit inside a cylindrical watermeter along with batteries.
+The PCB is intended to fit inside a cylindrical watermeter with the batteries.
 Due to space constraints the XBee is mounted on a separate board that sits at right angles to the PCB.
 The XBee connects to an external aerial through an RF cable.
 For measurement of battery voltage, a switched divider circuit is